smb-it-coder/reactJs-interview-questions/What are the different lifecycle methods.md

 In the context of software development, especially in frameworks like React for JavaScript, lifecycle methods refer to predefined functions that get executed at various stages of a component's existence.
 Here's an overview of the lifecycle methods commonly used in React:

 ## Mounting Phase:
---**constructor()**: This is the first method called during the creation of a component.
+-**constructor()**: This is the first method called during the creation of a component.
 It's used for initializing state and binding event handlers.
---**static getDerivedStateFromProps()**: This is a static method used to update the state based on changes in props before rendering the component.
+-**static getDerivedStateFromProps()**: This is a static method used to update the state based on changes in props before rendering the component.
---**render()**: This method is responsible for rendering the component's UI.
+-**render()**: This method is responsible for rendering the component's UI.
---**componentDidMount()**: This method is called once the component is mounted to the DOM.
+-**componentDidMount()**: This method is called once the component is mounted to the DOM.
 It's often used for making AJAX requests or setting up subscriptions.
 ## Updating Phase:
  -- **static getDerivedStateFromProps()**: Same as in the mounting phase, but it's also called when the component is updated.
  -- **shouldComponentUpdate()**: This method determines whether the component should re-render or not.
 It's used for performance optimization.